juglab/MicroSSIM/README.md

 ## Tips for deep learning

-MicroSSIM was developed in the context of deep-learning, in which SSIM is often used as a metrics to compare denoised and ground-truth images.
+MicroSSIM was developed in the context of deep-learning, in which SSIM is often used as a measure to compare denoised and ground-truth images.
 The tips presented here are valid beyond deep-learning.

 The larger the dataset, the better the estimate of the scaling factor will be.
-Therefore, it is recommended to fit the metrics on the entire dataset (e.g. the whole training dataset).
+Therefore, it is recommended to fit the measure on the entire dataset (e.g. the whole training dataset).
 Once the data fitted, the `MSSIM` class has registered the parameters used for normalization and scaling.
 You can then score a subset of the data (e.g. the validation or test datasets) using the `score` method.